-2. Methods to Measure Success and Adapt Based on Performance
+Methods to Measure Success

-To build a strong understanding of what strategies are successful and how they boost student attainment, the Louisiana Talent Imperative will engage education researchers, seeding analysis of both trends and outcomes.
+To build a strong understanding of what strategies work and how they boost student attainment, the Louisiana Talent Imperative will engage education researchers, seeding analysis of both trends and outcomes.
 Careful analysis will show how initiatives are working, and shape our approaches to better achieve the intended results.
-Research will also help us to understand how to invest to maximize results: what resources are needed to optimize their impact, methods to expand pilot or experimental approaches, and ways to balance the different needs of different populations within a shared goal.
-Investing in understanding our approaches will allow constituencies to share best practices and build on activities that are proven, rapidly and efficiently spreading effective innovation.
+Research will also help us to understand how to invest to maximize results: what kinds of interventions work, what resources are needed to optimize their impact, methods to expand pilot or experimental approaches, and ways to balance the different needs of different populations within a shared goal.
+Investing in understanding our approaches To build a strong understanding of what strategies work and how they boost student attainment, the Louisiana Talent Imperative will engage education researchers, seeding analysis of both trends and outcomes.

+will allow constituencies to share best practices and build on activities that are proven, rapidly and efficiently spreading effective innovation.